Join Us

 Resources for Parents

-The FRESH making smoking history website, supported by the British Lung Foundation, includes several interactive resources for parents, relatives and carers.
+The Fresh Quit website includes several interactive resources for parents, relatives and carers.
 This includes practical information on how to protect children from second-hand smoke, facts about second-hand smoke, and information on the health risks of smoking in the car.

 Training/Practitioner Resources